-Always consult the syllabus FIRST to find the reading assignment.
-Most readings other than the books are available on electronic reserve via the course's HuskyCT site (use the Course Reserves button).
-A few readings and some additional course materials are available through the Course Materials button, and a few readings are available online with the url/link provided in the syllabus.
+Always consult the syllabus FIRST to find the reading assignment, which may be an article or chapter on electronic reserve and/or from one of our course textbooks.
+Course reserve readings can be found on the course's HuskyCT site, under the Readings & Materials button.
+A few readings are available online with the url/link provided in the syllabus.